MinhThieu145/USF_library_deploy/README.md

 - The script then store data to AWS RDS (MySQL Database)
 - I deploy my app to Streamlit and connect it to my database.
 The data would then be fetch everytime you reload the webite.

+## Future improvement:
+- **Adding machine learning prediction**: I plan to use the data I collect to build a machine learning model that is resilient to change and can update.
+But at the moment, I can't run machine learning models on Streamlit and the most feasible solution is using AWS sagemaker to train and make prediction.